-Based on a recent policy change by SOT, an individual cannot be a chair for more than one proposal, but may serve as a co-chair for a second proposal.
-Individuals also may not participate as a co-chair in more than one session.
-Finally, chairs and co-chairs may serve as presenters in their own session(s), and as a presenter in one additional session.
-The chair must be an SOT member, but the co-chair is not required to be an SOT member.
+An individual cannot be a Chair for more than one proposal but may serve as a Co-Chair for a second proposal.
+Individuals also may not participate as a Co-Chair in more than one session.
+Chairs and Co-Chairs may serve as presenters in their own session(s) and as a presenter in one additional session.
+The Chair must be an SOT member, but the Co-Chair is not required to be an SOT member.

-In this step, enter the name, institutional affiliation, member status, and email address of your chairperson.
-The institutional affiliation should be in the form that it will appear in all marketing materials for the Annual Meeting.
-After you enter the information for the chairperson, you will repeat the process to enter the same information for the co-chair.
+In this step, enter the name, institutional affiliation, member status, and email address of your Chair.
+The institutional affiliation should be in the format in which it will appear in all marketing materials for the Annual Meeting.
+After you enter the information for the Chair, you will repeat the process to enter the same information for the Co-Chair.

 Please complete all fields (First Name, Last Name, Member Designation, Institution Name, City, State, Country, Email Address, Individual Abstract Title, Individual Abstract Description, and Funding Request) for each presenter.

-You have three options: SOT Member, Nonmember, or Pending.
+You have two options: SOT member or nonmember.
 Please verify the accuracy of this status for each presenter.
-It is very important that the member status is properly selected as the SPC relies on the accuracy of session speaker member status.
+It is very important that the member status be properly selected, as the SPC relies on the accuracy of session speaker member status.
 If you are not sure whether a presenter is a member, you can check the online SOT directory.

 Individual Abstract Description:

-Select this option for all SOT Members.
-This also applies to nonmember presenters who cannot or will not be applying for full funding or registration-only support.
+Select this option for all SOT members.
+This also applies to nonmember presenters who cannot or will not apply for full funding or registration-only support.
 This generally applies to federal/local jurisdiction employees who cannot accept any level of funding from the Society.
 It may also be applicable for presenters who will have their registration fees covered by their employer.

-Reserved for up to three nonmembers in a proposed Symposium, Workshop, Regional Interest session, or any 165-minute session.
-You may apply for full funding support for two nonmembers for a Roundtable, Historical Highlights, Informational, or Education-Career Development Session (80-minute sessions).
+Reserved for up to three nonmembers in a proposed Symposium, Workshop, Regional Interest, or any 165-minute session.
+You may apply for full funding support for two nonmembers for Roundtable, Historical Highlights, Informational, or Education-Career Development Sessions (80-minute sessions).
 Full funding for nonmember CE presenters is limited to one per course.

 Select this option for nonmember presenters who will apply for registration-only support.
-Nonmembers who elect this option will not be eligible to submit reimbursement claims at the conclusion of the meeting.
+Nonmembers who elect this option will not be eligible to submit reimbursement claims at the end of the meeting.

 Review your proposal to see if you need to make any edits.

-A limited number of symposia and/or workshops are designated Innovations in Toxicological Sciences (ITS) or Innovations in Applied Toxicology (IAT).
-SOT may fund more than the standard number of nonmember speakers (up to four) for a Symposium or Workshop session if it is accepted to be designated as IAT or ITS.
+A limited number of Symposia and/or Workshops are designated as Innovations in Toxicological Sciences (ITS) or Innovations in Applied Toxicology (IAT).
+SOT may fund more than the standard number of nonmember speakers (up to four) for a Symposium or Workshop Session if it is accepted to be designated as ITS or IAT.

-This option is only available for Informational Sessions and Historical Highlights Sessions.
-In order for an 80-minute Informational Session or Historical Highlights Session to be considered for 165 minutes, the proposal submitter will need to provide a letter with clear justification of why the extended time is warranted when the proposal is submitted.
-Your letter should be sent to David Rossé at SOT Headquarters and should include the system generated control ID# assigned to your proposal in the Proposal Submission Site.
+This option is available only for Informational Sessions and Historical Highlights Sessions.
+For an 80-minute Informational Session or Historical Highlights Session to be considered for 165 minutes, the proposal submitter will need to provide a letter with clear justification of why the extended time is warranted when the proposal is submitted.
+Your letter should be sent to David Rossé at SOT Headquarters and should include the system-generated control ID# assigned to your proposal in the Proposal Submission Site.